mpv-player/mpv/DOCS/man/options.rst

     the renderer is going to wait for a while after rendering, instead of flipping GL front and backbuffers immediately (i.e. it doesn't call it in display-sync mode).

+``--opengl-dumb-mode=<yes|no>``
+    This mode is extremely restricted, and will disable most extended OpenGL features.
+This includes high quality scalers and custom shaders!

+    It is intended for hardware that does not support FBOs (including GLES, which supports it insufficiently), or to get some more performance out of bad or old hardware.

+    This mode is forced automatically if needed, and this option is mostly useful for debugging.
+It's also enabled automatically if nothing uses features which require FBOs.

+    This option might be silently removed in the future.

 Miscellaneous
 -------------